Agungvpzz/Telco-Churn-Analysis/README.md

 The dataset can be explored and downloaded with the following link [telco-customer-churn](https://www.kaggle.com/datasets/blastchar/telco-customer-churn/data).

 ## 4. Methodology
-A. Exploratory Data Analysis (EDA)
+### A. Exploratory Data Analysis (EDA)
-    a.
-Visual inspection: Churn compositions
+1. Conduct a visual inspection of the churn composition using a pie chart.
-    b.
-Visual inspection
+2. Compute the Pearson correlation coefficient for each feature with respect to the churn feature to evaluate their individual relationships.
-    b.
-Conduct chi-squared (χ²) tests to evaluate whether the distribution of churn values differs significantly across the unique categories of each categorical feature.
+3. Conduct chi-squared (χ²) tests to evaluate whether the distribution of churn values differs significantly across the unique categories of each categorical feature.
-    c.
-Conduct Mann-Whitney U tests to determine whether the distribution of a numerical feature differs significantly between churned and non-churned groups.
+4. Conduct Mann-Whitney U tests to determine whether the distribution of a numerical feature differs significantly between churned and non-churned groups.

-B. Predictive Analysis
+### B. Predictive Analysis
 C. Build predictive models using Logistic Regression and XGBoost algorithms.
 D. Assess model performance through various evaluation metrics: classification report, confusion matrix, TPR-FPR, ROC curves, and ROC area curve.